Siamese Image Modeling for Self-Supervised Vision Representation Learning: Related work

 Unlike ID methods, MIM methods excel in transfer learning with full model fine-tuning with Vision Transformers, but lack good linearly-separated representations~\cite{he2021masked}.
 For example, given enough training epochs, BEiT~\cite{bao2021beit} and MAE~\cite{he2021masked} can surpass other pre-training paradigms on detection tasks.
 However, under few-shot scenes, MIM methods are not as data-efficient as ID methods because of their poor linear separability~\cite{assran2022masked}.

 Our work demonstrates that MIM can also produce the same adequate linear separable representations as ID.
 This is achieved by predicting the representation of another augmented view from the same image, rather than reconstructing the original view.
-We can improve the linear probing performance of MIM models to be comparable with ID methods.
+Through reconstructing another view, \name\ can even surpass the linear probing performance of ID methods.